All Episodes

 Now a thousand Democrat jobs are threatened in Delaware.

-Well, they can't close the planet.
+So, General Motors, they can't close the planter.

 We can't afford this in Delaware.

-Congressman in Delaware, you've been concerned with what's going on in Detroit.
+Congressman in Delaware, you've been concerned with what's going on in Detroit?

 Have you been concerned with what's happening in Michigan?